uvarc/rc-website/content/post/2024-july-afton-release.md

 #SBATCH -p standard
 #SBATCH -C rivanna
 ```
-The last item is only relevant in the `standard` and `interactive` partitions.
 {{% /accordion-item %}}

 {{% accordion-item title="Do I need to recompile my code?" id="faq-8" %}}